A characterisation of the continuum Gaussian free field in $d \geq 2$ dimensions: Abstract

 \section{Abstract}

-{We prove that under certain mild moment and continuity assumptions, the $d$-dimensional Gaussian free field is the only stochastic process in $d\geq 2$ that is translation invariant, exhibits a certain scaling, and satisfies the usual domain Markov property.
+{We prove that under certain mild moment and continuity assumptions, the $d$-dimensional continuum Gaussian free field is the only stochastic process satisfying the usual domain Markov property and a scaling assumption.
 Our proof is based on a decomposition of the underlying functional space in terms of radial processes and spherical harmonics. }